bibrakc/CCA-Simulator/Applications/Page_Rank_Fixed_Iterations_Rhizome/README.md

 - `-D RHIZOME_INDEGREE_CUTOFF=<int value>`: sets the criterion of rhizome creation.
 When edges are added they are counted and if the count exceeds the cutoff then point the next edges to the 2nd rhizome, so on and so forth.

 ## Executing
-Assuming the current directory is `/Applications/Single_Source_Shortest_Path_Rhizome`
+Assuming the current directory is `/Applications/Page_Rank_Fixed_Iterations_Rhizome`, and `-iter 5` iterations to perform.
-### Using Low-Latency Network (Htree) - Deprecated
-> `$ ./build/SSSP_Rhizome_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 0 -m 90000 -hx 3 -hy 3 -hdepth 4 -hb 128 -route 0 -mesh 1 -shuffle -verify`

-### Using Only Mesh/Torus Netowrks
-> `$ ./build/SSSP_Rhizome_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 0 -m 90000 -hx 48 -hy 48 -hdepth 0 -hb 0 -route 0 -mesh 1 -shuffle -verify`

-- `-mesh 1`: represents the Torus mesh. `0`: is pure mesh.
+- `-verify` is optional but when enabled reads from an acompanying `.pagerank` file that contains precomputed pagerank values.
+So, make sure to have that file.
 - Make sure to have the output `-od ./Output` directory created before runing the application.
-- `-shuffle`: to toggle shuffling of vertices for better load balancing.
+### Using Pure Mesh or Torus-Mesh Netowrk
+> `$ ./build/PageRank_Fixed_Iterations_Rhizome_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 3 -m 90000 -hx 48 -hy 48 -hdepth 0 -hb 0 -route 0 -iter 5 -verify`
+### Using Low-Latency Network (Htree) - NOT TESTED!!
+> `$ ./build/PageRank_Fixed_Iterations_Rhizome_CCASimulator -f ../../Input_Graphs/Erdos-Renyi_directed_ef_16_v_11.edgelist -g Erdos -od ./Output -s square -root 3 -m 90000 -hx 3 -hy 3 -hdepth 4 -hb 128 -route 0 -iter 5 -verify`

+## A Note on Verification
+The `netwokx` code used to compute the page rank has a parameter called `tol` for tolerance.
+If it is low and in our test runs we use a higher number of iterations `-iter` then our solutions might be better and thus verification will throw errors for correctness.
+Make sure both are meaningful.